 The following dates are registration deadlines:

 - Fall semester (mid-August to early December): registration ends July 20th

 - Spring semester (mid-January to early May): registration ends December 20th

 - Summer semester (various sessions): registration ends May 20th

 The Department offers a Master of Science degree in Defense and Strategic Studies with the successful completion of 36 semester hours of study.
 A degree option focuses on studies in Countering Weapons of Mass Destruction.

-A high degree of flexibility is permitted in course selection, and most courses are offered during the afternoon and evening for the convenience of traditional students and working professionals who wish to continue their education in their chosen field.
-Students may also enroll in DSS courses through Missouri State's Continuing Education, with Departmental permission.
+The program is designed to accommodate both full time and part time students.
+Most courses are offered during the afternoon and evening hours, and some courses are offered off-site for the convenience of traditional students and working professionals who wish to continue their education in their chosen field.

 Some graduates continue their studies by pursuing a PhD in a related field, but most pursue professional careers in government, defense industry, companies engaged in defense research and analysis, educational institutions, and non-profit organizations with a focus on defense issues and national security policy.
 The DSS program is highly demanding, but we have found that the great majority of students relish the challenging environment that we offer.
 We demand excellence, and we are proud to say that our students rise to the challenge.